 Currently, the fingerprint uses 128-bits of SHA-1 concatenated with 160 bits from the SHA-256 of the key, yielding a total of 288 fingerprint bits, thus negating the possibility of hash-collision attacks.

 By definition, length extension attacks are a type of attack when certain types of hashes are misused as message authentication codes, allowing for inclusion of extra information.

 A message in MTProto consists of an msg_key, equal to the SHA-256 of a fragment of the auth_key concatenated with the plaintext (including 12…1024 bytes of random padding and some additional parameters), followed by the ciphertext.
-The attacker cannot append extra bytes to the end and recompute the SHA-256, since the SHA-256 is computed from the plaintext, not the ciphertext, and the attacker has no way to obtain the ciphertext corresponding to the extra plaintext bytes she may want to add.
+The attacker cannot append extra bytes to the end and recompute the SHA-256, since the SHA-256 is computed from the plaintext, not the ciphertext, and the attacker has no way to obtain the ciphertext corresponding to the extra plaintext bytes they may want to add.

 Apart from that, changing the msg_key would also change the AES decryption key for the message in a way unpredictable for the attacker, so even the original prefix would decrypt to garbage — which would be immediately detected since the app performs a security check to ensure that the SHA-256 of the plaintext (combined with a fragment of the auth_key) matches the msg_key received.

 As of Telegram 4.2, we support encrypted CDNs for caching media from public channels with over 100.000 members.
 The CDN caching nodes are located in regions with significant Telegram traffic where we wouldn't want to place Telegram servers for various reasons.